Aluerie/AluBot/README.md

 4. Rename `config.example.py` into `config.py` and fill out all needed config parameters
    * notable one is you will need to PostgreSQL 9.5 or higher to fill out `POSTGRES_URL`
 5. Replace variables in `cogs/utils/var.py` with your own values
-6. To configure mentioned above PostgreSQL database and create all tables you need to run `py main.py db create`
+6. Create SQL tables using `sql/tables.sql` definitions with console or run `py main.py db create`
 7. Run the bot with `py main.py`
    * if you want to run test version of the bot then you need to create `tlist.py` file with following template below and run the bot with an extra flag `py main.py --test`